 They have faced something really worst that was happened to them during the time of National Emergency 1975.

-After 45 years of the national emergency proclaimed by the President of India in 1975, the supreme court has asked the government for its response on a plea seeking compensation from them who were the active part of National Emergency.
+After 45 years of the national emergency proclaimed by the President of India in 1975, the supreme court has asked the government for its response on a plea seeking compensation from those who were the active part of the National Emergency.